sanjaykumarbr1997/portfolie__website/README.md

 # portfolio__website
-Please download all the files for full functionality
+Please download all the files for full functionality or go to code above and click on download as zip